rtrjl/nso_restconf/README.md

 ```

 # Usage
-For example we retrieve the NED ids in a json structure :
+For example, we retrieve the NED ids in a json structure :
 ```python
 from nso_restconf.restconf import RestConf